Best Fibre Broadband Deals

 All of the above, and more, will also offer fibre without a phone line on their full-fibre packages too.

 Switching to fibre optic is easy.
 Start by searching with your address to view availability in your area, choose a deal, then sign up with your chosen provider.
-If you currently have ADSL broadband and are moving to fibre from an Openreach network provider (such as BT, TalkTalk, Sky, or Plusnet), the new ISP will handle the switch.
-If you’re moving to or from another network (such as Virgin Media or Gigaclear) you're responsible for cancelling your current broadband contract.
+In most cases, thanks to the One-Touch Switch process, your new provider will be responsible for organising the switch and getting in touch with the provider you're leaving.

 Yes!
 The vast majority of fibre broadband deals are unlimited.
 Do read the small print, though.
 Not every provider offers truly unlimited broadband.
 Truly unlimited means a traffic management policy isn’t put into place.
 This is when speeds are throttled at peak times.
 Also, watch out for the provider's fair usage policies.
 These could penalise you for extremely high usage.
 In most cases, this won't be a concern.